jojo157/FundCentreGame/README.md

 ### Acknowledgements
 - I would like to thank Bank of Ireland Life / New Ireland Assurance for the content for the game.
 - I would like to thank my mentor Spencer Barriball for his help, encouragement and advice.
-- I would like to thank Code Institue's Tutor support for their help throughout the course.
+- I would like to thank Code Institute's Tutor support for their help throughout the course.
 - I would like to thank my fellow students for their help on slack.
 - I would like to thank my wife Leticia for her continued support.
-- I would like to thank Stack Overflow and W3Schools for their content as when trouble shooting these resources were essential to work out how to correct my code.
+- I would like to thank Stack Overflow and W3Schools for their content when trouble shooting as these resources were essential to work out how to correct my code.